-NCERT Solutions Class 5 EVS Chapter 3 explains about the topic – From Tasting To Digesting.
+NCERT Solutions Class 5 EVS Chapter 3 explain the topic From Tasting to Digesting.
 This chapter talks about the taste of food items.
-Different food items have different taste, smell and digesting time.
-At BYJU’S you can download class 5 EVS notes, pdfs, NCERT textbooks – NCERT Class 5 EVS Book and also chapter wise NCERT solutions along with other study materials.
+Different food items have different taste, smell and digestion time.
+At BYJU’S, you can download Class 5 EVS notes, PDFs, NCERT textbooks, NCERT Class 5 EVS Book and also chapter-wise NCERT solutions, along with other study materials.

-Access Ncert Solution For Class 5 EVS Chapter 3
+Access NCERT Solutions for Class 5 EVS Chapter 3

 Discuss and write